 5. Use web content best practices

-In addition to what you write in your blog content, you want to make the blog itself user-friendly.
+In addition to what you write in your B2C blog post content, you want to make the blog itself user-friendly.
 One way to do that is to make your writing scannable.
 Break it up with subheads, bullet points, and/or numbered lists.
 This formatting helps keep blog visitors engaged since they can see what you’ll cover in the blog to decide if they want to keep reading.